 Potential customers are more likely to occur because their audience already trusts them.

 By doing this, you’re showing your potential clients that you care about their feedback and their needs.
 Allow them to talk about your product.
+Build a custom client portal separately to always stay in touch with customers and support them whenever needed.
 This way, you’ll receive even more UGC that you may repurpose.

 Don’t know what it might be?
 Ask them.